michimussato/OpenStudioLandscapes/README.md

 # Todo:
 #  - [ ] python3 <(curl --header 'Cache-Control: no-cache, no-store' --silent https://raw.githubusercontent.com/michimussato/OpenStudioLandscapes/refs/heads/main/ubuntu/22.04/install_ubuntu_2204.py)
 ```

+> [!IMPORTANT]
+> The first thing the installer checks is whether `$USER` is a member of the group `docker`.
+> If the user isn't, the installer makes sure the user is.
+It is **mandatory** to perform
+> a reboot after that.
+Otherwise, the installer will produce errors when installing
+> the latest Docker binaries.
+Just reboot here if you are being asked to and
+> then re-run above command.

 Go through the setup process all the way to the end and reboot your machine.
 Log in with the user who performed the installation.